dbashford/mimosa-jshint/README.md

 #### `jshint.vendor` boolean
 When this property is set to `true`, vendor JS will be jshinted.
 What files are vendor is determined by Mimosa core.
 Mimosa has a [`vendor`](http://mimosa.io/configuration.html#vendor) setting which indicates where vendor files are located.

+#### `executeAfterCompile` boolean
+Determines whether JSHint runs on code before or after it is compiled.
+This defaults to `true` which means that JSHint runs on compiled code.
+So, for instance, it would not run on CoffeeScript, instead it would run on the compiled JavaScript.
+You may find you want to run on pre-compiled code.
+Some compilers, like [Babel](http://www.babeljs.io) will transform the style of the code when it compiles it.
+If running on the compiled output of Babel, JSHint will have many problems that cannot be avoided.

 #### `jshint.rules` object
 If you disagree with any of the jshint settings, or want to turn some of the rules off, add [overrides](http://jshint.com/docs/options/) as key/value pairs underneath this property.